By Gregory Crofton

 “FREE SOLO” is a phenomenal ride.
 Daring filmmakers allow us to follow mountain climber Alex Honnold as he attempts to scale a 3,000-foot slab of granite in Yosemite using only his chalked hands and booted feet.

-This is Spider Man for real.
+Spider Man for real.

-To “free solo” is to climb a mountain without using any ropes.
-Make one mistake, you fall to your death.
+To “free solo” is to climb without using any ropes.
+Make one mistake, you likely fall to your death.
 The film is a great example of why documentaries appeal to me.
 Done the right way — which often means investing years of effort on a project — cameras can capture multiple dramatic storylines intensified by change that comes with time.

 When a documentary runs too long, and “FREE SOLO” does not (100 minutes), there is often a drain on its capacity to entertain.
 A film can fall victim to “truth”: too many facts, too much history, too much explanation.
 The filmmaker won’t be able to deliver what most people want in a movie: drama, suspense, love, action.